The Ocean Literate Society - Youth Engagement and Intergenerational Collaboration

 Ocean Blues - from anxiety to action, a communication project linking non-academic young adults to the scientific community.
 Driven by TheCentre for Sea and Society, the University of Gothenburg.

 The Plastic Experiment - Citizen Science Project here pupils take part in science, collecting and mapping how much plastic rubbish there is in different types of nature in Sweden.
 Driven by The University of Gothenburg among others.

 The Global Youth Biodiversity Network (GYBN) is an international network of youth organizations and individuals from all over the world whose common goal is to prevent the loss of biodiversity.

 Sailing4Science increases data and knowledge gathering, and achieve healthy and clean ocean awareness by empowering students and young scientists.

 The Swedish National Ocean Literacy Network enabling exchange of knowledge and experience between different actors.
 Driven by the Swedish Institute for the Marine Environment.

 The generation that will be most impacted by the decisions and actions taken today will during this event take the stage, representing their own and future generations interests.
 The aim is to showcase a variety of international youth driven organisations and initiatives, as well as outreach projects driven by academia, NGOs and the private sector, all aiming for knowledge transfer across generations while building an ocean literate society and empowered youth.

 During the first section of the event (0-60 min) there will be a mix of short presentations and a short follow up discussion.
-The latter part of the event (60-90 min) will be in the form of a “mini fair” where visitors get the opportunity to interact with representatives from youth organisations and projects working with youth engagement and ocean literacy.
+The later part of the event (60-90 min) will be in the form of a “mini fair” where visitors get the opportunity to interact with representatives from youth organisations and projects working with youth engagement and ocean literacy.